PureStorage-OpenConnect/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

    -  ``storage_protocol``: The protocol used by the backend to export block storage to clients (e.g. ``NFS_CIFS``)

-   For a table of Pure Storage supported extra specs, refer to Table 9.11, ":ref:`FlashBlade supported Extra Specs for use with Manila Share Types<table-9.11>`"
+   For a table of Everpure supported extra specs, refer to Table 9.11, ":ref:`FlashBlade supported Extra Specs for use with Manila Share Types<table-9.11>`"

 Snapshot